-Land use and/or development Exempted sign Maximum size Dwellings One professional name plate 0.2m2 Home Occupation One advertisement describing the nature of the home occupation.
-0.2m2 Places of Worships, meeting halls and places of public assembly One advertisement detailing the function and/or the activities of the institution concerned.
-0.2m2 Shops, showrooms and other uses appropriate to the town site area All advertisements affixed to the building below the top of the awning, or in the absence of an awning, below a line measured at 5 metres from the ground floor level of the building.
-N/A Industrial A maximum of 4 advertisements applied to or affixed to the wall of the building.
+Land use and/or development Exempted sign Maximum size

+Dwellings One professional name plate 0.2m2

+Home Occupation One advertisement describing the nature of the home occupation.
+0.2m2

+Places of Worships, meeting halls One advertisement detailing the 0.2m2

+and places of public assembly function and/or the activities of the

+institution concerned.

+Shops, showrooms and other All advertisements affixed to the N/A

+uses appropriate to the town site building below the top of the awning,

+area or in the absence of an awning,

+below a line measured at 5 metres

+from the ground floor level of the

+building.

+Industrial A maximum of 4 advertisements

+applied to or affixed to the wall of the

+building.